rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

 - I'm not too sure about the "global" wording. *Technically* that implementation isn't available for method calls unless the trait is in scope... though it is available when resolving generics.
-Maybe "unscoped" in better?
+Maybe "unscoped" is better?

 - In macros, which function-call token should provide the resolution context from where to look for scoped `impl Trait for Type`s (in all possible cases)?